Ditectrev/Google-Cloud-Platform-GCP-Associate-Cloud-Engineer-Practice-Tests-Exams-Questions-Answers/README.md

 ### An employee was terminated, but their access to Google Cloud Platform (GCP) was not removed until 2 weeks later.
 You need to find out this employee accessed any sensitive customer information after their termination.
 What should you do?

 - [ ] View System Event Logs in Stackdriver.
-Search for the user`s email as the principal.
+Search for the user's email as the principal.
 - [x] View System Event Logs in Stackdriver.
 Search for the service account associated with the user.
 - [ ] View Data Access audit logs in Stackdriver.
-Search for the user`s email as the principal.
+Search for the user's email as the principal.
 - [ ] View the Admin Activity log in Stackdriver.
 Search for the service account associated with the user.

 **[⬆ Back to Top](#table-of-contents)**

 ### You need to create a custom IAM role for use with a GCP service.
 All permissions in the role must be suitable for production use.
 You also want to clearly share with your organization the status of the custom role.
 This will be the first version of the custom role.
 What should you do?

-- [ ] Use permissions in your role that use the ˜supported` support level for role permissions.
+- [ ] Use permissions in your role that use the ˜supported' support level for role permissions.
 Set the role stage to ALPHA while testing the role permissions.
-- [ ] Use permissions in your role that use the ˜supported` support level for role permissions.
+- [ ] Use permissions in your role that use the ˜supported' support level for role permissions.
 Set the role stage to BETA while testing the role permissions.
-- [x] Use permissions in your role that use the ˜testing` support level for role permissions.
+- [x] Use permissions in your role that use the ˜testing' support level for role permissions.
 Set the role stage to ALPHA while testing the role permissions.
-- [ ] Use permissions in your role that use the ˜testing` support level for role permissions.
+- [ ] Use permissions in your role that use the ˜testing' support level for role permissions.
 Set the role stage to BETA while testing the role permissions.

 **[⬆ Back to Top](#table-of-contents)**